-At the time of the Formation Transactions, our portfolio consisted of: (1) approximately \$326.3 million in investments; (2) an aggregate of approximately \$67.1 million in cash, interest receivable and other assets; and (3) liabilities of approximately \$202.2 million of SBA-guaranteed debt payable.
+Immediately prior to the IPO, through the Formation Transactions, we acquired all the equity interests in Fund II, Fund III, Florida Sidecar Fund and each such fund's respective general partners, as well as certain assets from Fund I and Fund III Parent Fund, which collectively constitute the Legacy Portfolio.
+At the time of the Formation Transactions, the Legacy Portfolio consisted of: (1) approximately \$326.3 million in investments; (2) an aggregate of approximately \$67.1 million in cash, interest receivable and other assets; and (3) liabilities of approximately \$202.2 million of SBA-guaranteed debt payable.
+In connection with the Formation Transactions, we issued an aggregate of approximately 9.0 million shares of our common stock to the investors in the Legacy Funds.
 We have two SBIC-licensed subsidiaries that have elected to be treated as BDCs under the 1940 Act.
-We may also seek other forms of leverage and borrow funds to make investments, including before we have fully invested the proceeds of this offering.